dino-rodriguez/optibnb/model_building/model.md

 This method did indeed prove to much more computationally intensive than our other model, but yielded the best results out of all models.
 This is especially interesting considering that we did not tune AdaBoost, nor did we tune its base Random Forest estimator.
 The tuned Random Forest and tuned AdaBoost (with a Decision Tree regressor) were a close second to this model.

-It seems reasonable to believe that if we were to increase this number we would get increasingly more accurate results.
+It seems reasonable to believe that if we were to increase the number of estimators we would get more accurate results.
 However, we were not able to explore this possibility given the limited computational capacity at our disposal.
 Our AdaBoost with a Random Forest estimator had both the highest R^2 and lowest MAE, which shows that our method did prove effective in increasing accuracy.
 In this cause our median absolute error measures how far off on a log dollar basis our predicted prices from our model are from the actual test value.
-Therefore a smaller median absolute error, especially compared to the other method proves that this method is effective in increasing model accuracy.
+Therefore a smaller median absolute error, especially compared to the other methods proves that the AdaBoosted RF is effective in increasing model accuracy.

-#### $R^{2}$ Chart
+#### $R^2 Chart

 ```python